MikeMitchellWebDev/gc_knobs/README.md

 | https://github.com/ente-io/ente.git | ~30,000| (218660/218660), 485.70 MiB | 49 to 90 mb|
 | https://github.com/eslint/eslint.git| ~10,000| (89275/89275), 42.07 MiB | 18 to 30 mb|

+## the gc_knobs_client

+after starting gc knobs, clone (https://github.com/MikeMitchellWebDev/gc_knobs_client) and run gc_knobs_client like this

+./gc_knobs_client -g 200 -s 1 -r 10 -p "/Users/mm/rails"

+This commmand will read a locally cloned copy of ruby on rails into memory 2000 times (spawning 200 go routines, each making the request 10 times with a sleep of 1 second between each request)

+-g is the number of goroutines
+-s is the sleep duration between requests
+-r is the number of repeats
+-p is the path to the locally cloned repository

+You don't need the gc_knobs_client to use gc_knobs.
+You can also use gc_knobs with curl

+curl -H 'Content-Type: application/json' -d '{"path":"/path/to/rails", "repeat":"50", "sleep":"2"}' -X POST  http://localhost:8000/git_repo